 Fate had it that Marina’s show ends and SATC 2 opens this Memorial Day weekend.
 And because I have a ridiculous memory for cultural references high and low, I realized that this is not the first time these two different entities have crossed paths.

-Abramovic must have given permission to the show to reference her piece like that.
-Not surprising since tv itself is about the relationship between viewer and creative entity, one of the main themes of her own work.
-I did not go to the Modern to be present with the artist.
-I find lyricism in the way Brenda and others have written about the piece, but it’s not a scene that I am drawn to, that I want to experience physically.
+Did Abramovic give permission to the show to reference her piece like that?
+Might not be too surprising since TV itself is about the relationship between viewer and creative entity, one of the main themes of her own work.
+I did not go to the Modern to be present with the artist, but I find great lyricism in the way Brenda and others have written about the piece.

 I won’t see SATC 2 in a theater, but I will watch it when it comes to pay-per-view.
 I had a delayed affection for the first movie: hated it when I first saw it, because it didn’t feel like the tv show, but watching it again on a Saturday morning, I find it really holds together.
 The New Year’s eve scene when Carrie and Miranda are alone together to the strains of Mari Campbell’s distinctive Auld Lange Syne is very moving and satisfying.

 I am sorry to hear that the girls have lost their way.
 That in trying to give their audiences more of their story they have shredded the fragile relationship between creator and audience, something that Marina is not likely to ever do.